 eCameron provides a variety of keynotes and seminars for your company or organization.
 They are broken into three groups:

 - Business Advancement Series – addressing business leadership topics from strategic planning to implementation as they relate to running projects successfully.

 - Visualizing Change Series – change management and the challenges in adopting new processes.

 - Back From RedTM Series – focusing on topics that are directly associated with properly running projects in any organization.

-Most organizations have only one methodology that they use for running projects.
-However, many organizations perform a variety of projects—deploying hardware, developing new products, deploying off-the-shelf software, and upgrading existing tools.
+Many organizations have only one methodology for running projects.
+However, nearly all organizations perform a variety of projects—deploying hardware, developing new products, changing internal processes, and running custom projects for customers.
 Some methodologies are much better for specific styles of projects.
-Therefore, organizations need a portfolio of processes that matches their portfolio of projects.
-Phasing, Critical Chain and Agile methodologies all have valuable attributes that can be applied in specific areas.
+Therefore, organizations need a portfolio of processes that matches their portfolio of projects and their culture.
+Phasing, critical chain, agile all have valuable attributes that can be applied in specific areas.